Connecting communities & landscapes

 We employ Biolink Coordinators around Australia.
 Acting as our ‘eyes and ears’ on the ground, they have a deep understanding of local landscapes and conservation challenges, working closely with landowners, community groups, agencies and local government bodies to understand the biolink vision for the area, strengthen networks and build capacity.

-How we support local communities
+How the coordinators support local communities

 By leading or engaging in activities that build links and community connections, such as: